Kentucky Arts Council (KAC)

 The artist's fee is $1,000 per five-day (20-hour) residency, which includes planning and preparation time.
 Artists may not receive a fee greater than $1,000 per five days of residency.
 Culminating events in the evening need to be paid for by the school and should not be included in the grant application.

-Residencies may run from January 1 to June 30, 2018.
+Residencies may run from July 1 – December 31.
 Artists should be paid in full within 10 to 15 business days after the completion of the residency.